MachinePhoenix/homepage/content/publication/Interaction_dynamics/index.md

 publication: "NeurIPS 2024"
 publication_short: ""

 abstract: This study proves the two-phase dynamics of a deep neural network (DNN) learning interactions.
 Despite the long disappointing view of the faithfulness of post-hoc explanation of a DNN, in recent years, a series of theorems have been proven to show that given an input sample, a small number of interactions between input variables can be considered as primitive inference patterns, which can faithfully represent every detailed inference logic of the DNN on this sample.
-Particularly, it has been observed that various DNNs all learn interactions of different complexities with two-phase dynamics, and this well explains how a DNN’s generalization power changes from under-fitting to over-fitting.
+Particularly, it has been observed that various DNNs all learn interactions of different complexities with two-phase dynamics, and this well explains how a DNN’s generalization power changes from under fitting to over-fitting.
 Therefore, in this study, we prove the dynamics of a DNN gradually encoding interactions of different complexities, which provides a theoretically grounded mechanism for the over-fitting of a DNN.
 Experiments show that our theory well predicts the real learning dynamics of various DNNs on different tasks.

 # Summary.
 An optional shortened abstract.
 summary: Learning Interaction, Two-Phase Dynamics.